General-purpose I/O (GPIO)

 To verify that your GPIO controller meets all Windows platform requirements, see GPIO Controller Requirements Checklist.

 Windows supports GPIO controllers.
 GPIO controllers provide a variety of functions for peripheral devices, including interrupts, input signaling, and output signaling.
 GPIO capabilities are modeled as a GPIO controller device in the namespace.
 The GPIO framework extension (GpioClx) models the GPIO controller device as being partitioned into some number of banks of pins.
 Each pin bank has 64 or fewer configurable pins.
 The banks in a GPIO controller are ordered relative to their pins' position within the controller-relative GPIO pin space.
 For example, bank 0 contains pins 0-31 on the controller, bank 1 contains pins 32-63, and so on.
 All banks have the same number of pins, except for the last bank, which might have fewer.
-Banks are significant for the ACPI firmware because the firmware must report the mapping of system interrupt resources to banks, as described in GPIO namespace objects.
+Banks are significant for the ACPI firmware because the firmware must report the mapping of system interrupt resources to banks, as described in GPIO namespace objects section below.

 Each pin on a bank has a set of parameters (for example, output, level-sensitive interrupt, de-bounced input, and so on) that describe how the pin is to be configured.